 Two styles were designed which could represent the look and feel for ASO’s new website.
 For the first style, pops of color would be implemented into the different page elements of the site while the strong typography and buttons will retain the monochromatic feel.
 The second style would utilize impactful, monochromatic typography – but there would be more control to add pops of color in the UI components, especially the buttons, while still allowing for pops of color within the different page elements.

-The client selected the first option, displayed above.
+The client selected the first option, displayed below.

 Being that many different types of iconography were implemented into the final mocked-up design, we provided an iconography sheet to all the website managers to repeat the iconography throughout the website.

 Five mockups were created from the 10 wireframes, implementing the selected style.

 An interactive prototype was created to demonstrate how the scroll effects would respond and was also tested with users to discover any underlying issues that we may have overlooked.
 The prototype also helped explain functionality to the developers.

 The purpose of this study was to test the designed solution for ASO and ensure that the interface elements are clear and easy to use.
 The series of tests measured the website’s interactivity and provided feedback on the interface decisions that were made during the redesign.
 Based on the testing, we made the following iterations.